1

 Enhanced State Hazard Mitigation Plan (E-SHMP)

-The E-SHMP is a mitigation plan for all Colorado state agencies that documents sustained, proven commitment to hazard mitigation.
+The 2023 - 2028 Colorado Enhanced State Hazard Mitigation Plan is a mitigation plan for all Colorado state agencies that documents sustained, proven commitment to hazard mitigation.
 The plan acknowledges the coordinated efforts the state currently is taking to reduce losses, protect life and property, and create safer communities.
-The plan was approved by FEMA on April 8, 2020.
+The plan was approved by FEMA on December 18, 2023.

 Plan Executive Summary

-The hazard mitigation planning process began with the identification of a broad-reaching State Hazard Mitigation Team (SHMT), which helped to guide the development of the State Plan.
-The next steps involved a detailed identification of all-natural, technological and human-caused hazards that can impact Colorado and an assessment of the vulnerability, and ultimately the risk, presented by those hazards.
-The next stage included a thorough evaluation of the state's current mitigation capabilities, followed by an update to the state's mitigation strategy.
-This strategy identified eight overarching mitigation goals, and related mitigation objectives, that define Colorado's path forward to implementing hazard mitigation.
+The hazard mitigation planning process began with the identification of a broad- reaching State Hazard Mitigation Team (SHMT), which helped to guide the development of the E-SHMP.
+The next steps involved a detailed identification of all natural hazards that can impact Colorado and an assessment of risk presented by those hazards.
+The next efforts included a thorough evaluation of the state’s current mitigation capabilities, followed by an update to the state’s mitigation strategy.
+This strategy identified eight overarching mitigation goals, and related mitigation objectives, that define Colorado’s path forward to implementing hazard mitigation.

-• Minimize the loss of life and personal injuries from all-hazard events
+• Minimize the loss of life and personal injuries from natural hazard events

 • Reduce losses and damages to state, tribal, and local governments, as well as special districts and private assets, and support similar local efforts